FirebaseExtended/angularfire/docs/reference.md

 completed.
 If successful, the promise will be fulfilled with an object containing authentication data about the signed-in user.
 If unsuccessful, the promise will be rejected with an `Error` object.

 Firebase currently supports Facebook, GitHub, Google, and Twitter authentication.
-Refer to [authentication documentation](https://firebase.google.com/docs/auth/) for information about configuring each provider.
+Refer to the [authentication documentation](https://firebase.google.com/docs/auth/) for information about configuring each provider.